This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Out of these, Condesa – Roma is my favorite but it might not be the best choice for everyone so stick with me as we evaluate all your options.

-Pro Tip: Don’t stay too far outside the city center, just to save money.
+Pro Tip: Don’t stay outside the city center just to save money.
 You’ll spend all your time commuting instead of enjoying yourself.
-My mid-range Mexico City hotel suggestions are usually $100/night or less so you don’t have to spend a lot for a great location and excellent hotel.
+My mid-range Mexico City hotel suggestions are usually $100/night or less so you can have a great location without breaking the bank.